Frequently Asked Questions

 6. Are there any restrictions on use of the content in the OKR?

-Content published by the Bank is available in the OKR under a Creative Commons Attribution (CC BY) copyright license, the most accommodating of all licenses offered by Creative Commons.
+The majority of works are licensed under a Creative Commons Attribution license (CC BY), the most liberal of licenses offered by Creative Commons.
 It allows anyone to use, reuse, distribute, and build upon the Bank’s copyrighted material – even commercially – as long as the Bank is given credit for the original creation.
 No prior permission is required to do so.
 Other content available on the OKR — such as externally published material — may be available under different licenses.
 All content is clearly labeled in the OKR with the specific license terms under which it may be used.